logb, logbf, logbl

 Errors are reported as specified in math_errhandling.

-Domain or range error may occur if arg
+Domain or range error may occur if arg is zero.

 If the implementation supports IEEE floating-point arithmetic (IEC 60559),